-We, Israelis, like to eat breakfast anytime during the day, especially for dinner.
-Partly because it’s light and partly because it’s a colorful and exciting meal.
-Typical Israeli breakfast includes eggs (shakshuka is one style), different types of cheeses, bread, tahini sauce and this salad.
+We, Israelis, like to eat breakfast anytime in the day, especially for dinner because it has many elements yet it’s a light.
+Typical Israeli breakfast usually includes eggs (shakshuka is one style), different types of cheeses, bread, tahini sauce and this salad.

 Lately I’ve been making a big bowl of it for lunch for Alex and myself (My husband has been working out of the house and Leo is a boarding school).
 It’s usually made with onion too, but I skip it.
 Not because the onion breath, I don’t mind that.
 My problem is that the strong onion-taste it leaves.
 It makes me crave something sweet to help wash away the taste.
 Also without the onion you can make it in the morning and eat it later in the day.
 But don’t put the dressing on until you’re ready to eat it.